Beta Israel

 The community suffered extensive destruction in the 19th century due to the Mahdist War, as well as persecution by the Ethiopian Empire.
-In response to these pressures, and influenced by the efforts of Protestantism and Messianic Jewish missionaries, a portion of the community converted to Christianity.
+In response to these pressures, and influenced by the efforts of Protestant and Messianic Jewish missionaries, a portion of the community converted to Christianity.
 These converts became known as the Falash Mura.
-The larger Christian Beta Abraham community is considered a crypto-Judaic branch of the Beta Israel community.
+The Beta Abraham community is considered by some to be a crypto-Judaic branch of the Beta Israel.